NickAb/lego-community-open-source-projects/README.md

 ## Miscellaneous Tools
 - [brickowl2rebrickable](https://github.com/dgrant/brickowl2rebrickable) is a tool which converters BrickOwl.com orders into a Rebrickable CSV file. `Windows, Linux, and OS X`

+## Mosaics
+- [BrickMosaic](http://sourceforge.net/projects/brickmosaic/) is a tool which transform photo to LEGO bricks mosaic.`Windows, Linux, and OS X`

 ## Decal designs
 - [Minifig SVG Decals](https://github.com/jpgerdeman/minifig-svg-decals) is a collection of SVG files for use as decals on LEGO Minifigs.